Skip to content

 Above all, it serves as a guide and an incentive to instill a sense of responsibility in personnel and raise awareness.

-1. Scope of Application
+2. Scope of application

-• a) All members of the Board of Directors, whether natural or legal persons, as well as the representatives of the latter, regardless of whether they are employees or provide their services without compensation.
+1. All members of the Board of Directors, whether natural or legal persons, as well as the representatives of the latter, regardless of whether they are employees or provide their services without compensation.

-• b) Executives, employees, and proxies of URBIX.
+2. Executives, employees, and proxies of URBIX.

-• c) Other individuals and/or entities providing services to URBIX who, at the discretion of the Control Body of the COC (hereinafter, the "Control Body"), are temporarily subject to the COC due to their involvement or knowledge of an operation related to URBIX, in which case they will sign the corresponding addendum to their service provision contract.
+3. Other individuals and/or entities providing services to URBIX who, at the discretion of the Control Body of the COC (hereinafter, the "Control Body"), are temporarily subject to the COC due to their involvement or knowledge of an operation related to URBIX, in which case they will sign the corresponding addendum to their service provision contract.

-• d) No individual or entity, regardless of their level or position, is authorized to request that a professional commit an illegal act or contravene the provisions of the Code of Conduct.
+4. No individual or entity, regardless of their level or position, is authorized to request that a professional commit an illegal act or contravene the provisions of the Code of Conduct.

-• e) Likewise, no professional may justify improper, illegal conduct, or any behavior contrary to the Code of Conduct, by claiming to follow the orders of a superior.
+5. Likewise, no professional may justify improper, illegal conduct, or any behavior contrary to the Code of Conduct, by claiming to follow the orders of a superior.

 3.1.
 Honesty

-Honesty, in the context of the internal code of conduct for a financial company, is defined as the quality of acting with integrity, transparency, and truthfulness in all actions and transactions.
+Honesty, in the context of a financial company's internal rules of conduct, is defined as the quality of acting with integrity, transparency and truthfulness in all actions and transactions.

 3.2.
-Fairness
+Impartiality

 3.3.
 Confidentiality

-Employees must recognize potential conflicts of interest and act with integrity, always prioritizing the benefit of the company and its investors, promoters, or business partners over personal interests.
+It is essential that employees recognize potential conflicts of interest and act with integrity, always prioritizing the benefit of the company and its investors, promoters or business partners over personal interests.

 3.5.
-Insider Information
+Insider information

 3.6.
 Value of Talent

-Likewise, it is committed to providing development opportunities and fair recognition, aligning the valuation of talent with the company's long-term business strategy.
+The company recognizes that a diversity of talents and perspectives enriches decision-making and innovation.
+It is also committed to providing opportunities for development and equitable recognition, thereby aligning the valuing of talent with long-term business strategy.

 3.7.
-Fair Competition
+Fair competition

-"Fair competition" refers to the practice of competing in the market ethically, respecting current laws and regulations, without resorting to unfair practices such as sabotage, deception, or defamation of competitors.
+Fair competition" refers to the practice of competing in the marketplace in an ethical manner, respecting the laws and regulations in force, without resorting to unfair practices such as sabotage, deception or defamation of competitors.

 3.8.
 Diligence

 3.9.
-Environmental Protection
+Environmental protection

-1. Control Body for the Application of the COC
+4. Control Body for the Application of the COC

 4.1.
-Composition.
+Composition

 The Permanent Control Body is a body composed of a minimum of two members and a maximum of five, with appropriate professional experience and conduct for the role.